garrandall/popular-music-data/tracks/always-be-my-baby-david-cook.md

 You'll always be a part of me
 I'm a part of you indefinitely
 Girl don't you know you can't escape me
-Ooh darling cause you'll always be my baby
+Ohdarling cause you'll always be my baby
 And we'll linger on
 Time can't erase a feeling this strong
 No way you're never gonna shake me
-Ooh darling cause you'll always be my baby
+Ohdarling cause you'll always be my baby

 I ain't gonna cry no
 And I won't beg you to stay